fenixkz/rl_journey/Lesson-2/theory.md

 $$

 **Clear Explanation:**
 This equation is the heart of TD learning that we explore next.
-It says: The value of taking a specific action $a$ in state $s$ is the immediate reward $r$ you get, **plus** the discounted value of the future state.
+It says: The value of taking a specific action $a$ in state $s$ is the immediate reward $r$ you get, **plus** the discounted optimal value of the future state.

 But what is the future state value?
 It's the value you get by assuming that once you land in the next state $s'$, you will continue to act optimally from that point forward.
 That's what the $\max_{a'} Q^*(s', a')$ term means: from your new state $s'$, look ahead at all possible next actions $a'$ and pick the one with the highest Q-value.
-This recursive nature—defining the optimal value in terms of the optimal value of the next state—is what allows algorithms like Q-learning to iteratively find the solution.
+This recursive nature—defining the optimal value in terms of the optimal value of the next state - is what allows algorithms like Q-learning to iteratively find the solution.

 So, in our quick example above, the defined policy was not the optimal, the optimal policy would be the one that chooses action based on the highest Q-value.